jonnonz1/nz-statute-book/acts/public/2009/anti-money-laundering-and-countering-financing-of-terrorism-act-2009.md

   (b) specifying the reasonable steps that the defendant will claim to have taken.
 (4) In any such prosecution, evidence that the defendant took a step not specified in the written notice required by subsection (3) is not, except with the leave of the court, admissible for the purpose of supporting a defence under subsection (1).

-### 99 Time limit for prosecution of offences relating to civil liability act and suspicious transaction reports
+### 99 Time limit for prosecution of offences relating to civil liability act and suspicious transaction reports or prescribed transaction reports
 Despite anything to the contrary in section 25 of the Criminal Procedure Act 2011, the limitation period in respect of an offence under any of sections 91 to 97 of this Act ends on the date that is 3 years after the date on which the offence was committed.

 ### 100 Penalties